timescale/docs/cloud/disk-management.md

 </highlight>

 ### Procedure: Increasing service resources
-1. In the Timescale Forge console, navigate to `Services` and click the service you want to adjust.
+1. In the Timescale Cloud console, navigate to `Services` and click the service you want to adjust.
 Navigate to the `Operations` tab, and go to the `Resources` section.
 1. Adjust the sliders for CPU and disk size as required.
 If you increase the